Building Lats Is Complicated?

 Use enough range of motion to focus on both the inferior/lateral portion of the lats, which aligns with the teres major, plus the middle subregion.
 Don’t just get your chin barely above the bar… tuck the arms into your sides at the top, pausing for a brief moment.

-A cable pull-down, with a wide enough grip, overloads adduction too so works fine.
+A cable pull-down, with a wide enough grip, overloads adduction too so works fine so long as you avoid excessive cheating.

 You can use resistance bands to compensate for lower strength on pull-ups.
 Very low reps can work too, though you’ll need more sets to achieve a stimulus equal to moderate reps.